mattiasw/ExifReader/README.md

     source code to see how it's done for your specific case and then pass in the resulting data into ExifReader.
 If many people need this I could add a more explicit example for how to do it together with ExifReader.
--   I've been maintaining this package for close to eight years now and I have no plans to stop doing that anytime soon.
+-   I've been maintaining this package since 2012 and I have no plans to stop doing that anytime soon.

 Installation
 ------------